particle-iot/docs/src/content/reference/device-os/firmware.md

 BLE.provisioningMode(true);
 ```

+Be sure to set all desired parameters, such as [service UUIDs](#ble-setprovisioningsvcuuid) before enabling provisioning mode.

 Since listening mode and BLE provisioning mode are mutually exclusive and listening mode takes precedence, if you are using BLE provisioning mode you will typically want to disable listening mode:

 ```cpp
 // Disable listening mode when using BLE provisioning mode STARTUP(System.enableFeature(FEATURE_DISABLE_LISTENING_MODE));
 ```

+Since BLE provisioning mode can run concurrently with your firmware while cloud connected, you do not need to disable it after setting Wi-Fi credentials.
+This also means your end-users will be able to reconfigure Wi-Fi credentials without having to press the MODE button, which may eliminate the need for an external button in your product.

 ### BLEScanFilter